martin-t/cvars/README.md

   - Uses a trait instead of a macro.
 The trait seems to need to be implemented manually so more boilerplate.
   - Has additional features (lists, actions) which `cvars` currently doesn't.

-Compared to these, cvars either has no overhead during runtime or requires less setup code.
+Compared to these, cvars either has no overhead at runtime or requires less setup code.
 The downside [currently](https://github.com/martin-t/cvars/issues/6) might be slightly increased incremental compile times (by hundreds of milliseconds).

 Cvars also serves a slightly different purpose than inline_tweak and const-tweaker.
 It's meant to stay in code forever, even after releasing your game, to enable modding by your game's community.